How Your ISP Tracks Your Online Activity (And What to Do)

 In the US, a 2017 Congressional resolution rolled back FCC privacy rules that would have required ISPs to get explicit consent before selling browsing data.
 The result is that US ISPs can legally sell anonymised browsing data to advertisers.
 In the EU, GDPR provides stronger protections but doesn't stop ISPs from retaining traffic metadata for law enforcement purposes.

-Here's the thing — most ISPs have mandatory data retention obligations imposed by government.
+The uncomfortable reality is that most ISPs have mandatory data retention obligations imposed by government.
 In the UK, it's 12 months.
 In many EU countries, court rulings have rolled back blanket retention requirements, but targeted retention on specific users can still be ordered.

 What Actually Helps